-A participant may also request a withdrawal upon attainment of age 59 1/2 or upon demonstration by the participant to the plan administrator that the participant is suffering from "hardship".
-Hardship is defined in applicable regulations promulgated or to be promulgated pursuant to Section 401 (k) of the Internal Revenue Code or standards established by the Secretary of the Treasury or his delegate.
+A participant may also request a withdrawal upon attainment of age 59 1/2 or upon demonstration by the participant to the plan administrator that the participant is suffering from "hardship," as defined in the Plan document.
 A participant may also request a withdrawal from after-tax and rollover funds at any time.